stuburger/yafl/packages/docs/docs/validation.md

 There is no such thing in Yafl.
 Validation is happening all the time - or at least any time a values changes.
 Yafl also does not rely on any magic to make validation work - like touching all fields on submission.
 This means there is on need to keep track of `isValidating` or to do `setSubmitting(false)`.

-Since you, the developer, are best positioned to know when the form is validating (in the case of asynchronous validation) and when the from is submitting and it is Yafl's opinion that this behaviour is implemented in Userland.
+Since you, the developer, are best positioned to know when the form is validating (in the case of asynchronous validation) and when the from is submitting and it is Yafl's opinion that this behavior is implemented in Userland.

+## Validation gotchas

+Yafl tries very hard to avoid gotchas that increase cognitive load, but there is one around validation to be aware of - validation errors are assumed to be unique per field.
+Yafl will remove de-dupe error messages if they occur multiple times for an individual field.
+However this is a fairly edge casey requirement, but it is something to be aware of!